iPhone Buying Guide (2026): Which Model & Storage to Get

 What storage capacity should I get?

 Apart from color, the only other option to choose is how much storage you should get.
 In the past, iPhone storage was anemic at just 16 or 32 GB.
-Luckily, today's devices now start at 128 GB, which is enough for most people.
+Luckily, today's devices start at 256 GB, which is enough for most people.
 But to be sure, you should check to see how much storage you are currently using.
-Go to the Settings app on your current iPhone then General > iPhone Storage.
+Go to the Settings app on your current iPhone, then General > iPhone Storage.
 It will show you the capacity of your current iPhone and how much you are using.
-If you are the sort of person who likes to keep their iPhones for as long as possible, you might want to consider getting an iPhone that has at least twice the amount you are currently using.
+If you are the sort of person who likes to keep their iPhones for as long as possible, you might want to consider getting an iPhone that has at least twice the amount of storage you are currently using.
 If you are the type of person who upgrades every year or two, you probably want to make sure you get at least 20-30% more than you are currently using.
 It's better to err on the higher side; you cannot upgrade this later without replacing your phone.
-The big disadvantage of overbuying, apart from the obvious up front cost, is that when you later trade it in, most trade-in offers don't take into account how much storage you have.
+The big disadvantage of overbuying, apart from the obvious up-front cost, is that when you later trade it in, most trade-in offers don't take into account how much storage you have.

 Should I get AppleCare?

-You can get AppleCare when you buy your iPhone, or if you want to take some time to think it over you can buy it within the Settings app on your iPhone within 60 days of purchase.
+You can get AppleCare when you buy your iPhone, or if you want to take some time to think it over, you can buy it within the Settings app on your iPhone within 60 days of purchase.

-A few credit cards (American Express Platinum, Capital One Venture X, Chase Freedom Flex, Chase Ink Business Preferred, and Wells Fargo Active Cash) offer cell phone insurance as long as you pay your monthly cell phone bill with their card.
+Side note: A few credit cards (American Express Platinum, Capital One Venture X, Chase Freedom Flex, Chase Ink Business Preferred, and Wells Fargo Active Cash) offer cell phone insurance as long as you pay your monthly cell phone bill with their card.
 Generally, the way they work is you get the iPhone repaired at Apple and file a claim with your credit card that includes photos of the damage, a detailed report, and a receipt.
 They will reimburse you minus a deductible.

 Where should I buy it?